subjeevan/ehms/README.md

 2. Start **Apache** and **MySQL**.
 3. Open **http://localhost/phpmyadmin**.
 4. Click **New**.
-5. Create a database using:
+5. Create a database method:

+Method 1:-> Creating manually the database and username and password.
+On the first run, Spring Boot will automatically create all database tables and insert the initial system data.

 CREATE DATABASE IF NOT EXISTS ehms
 CHARACTER SET utf8mb4